Thomas-rnd/Distributed-sorting/docs/progress_report/W5_progress_report.md

 - Testing sampling methods
 - Implement sorting and partitioning

+For the final merge, can we sort directly the merge of all the partitions in input folder of a worker?
+Can we make the assumption it fits in RAM?
+-> Data may not fit in RAM.
+For example, your program should be able to sort 100GB of input data on an 8GB-memory machine.

 ## Goal of the Week

 - [x] Implement the the transfert protocol